martial-god/Benny-Scraper/README.md

   List all novels searching by name, changing total results per page: [OPTIONS] -P, --page [INT] | -I, --items-per-page [INT] | -S, --search [STRING]
-    dotnet Benny-Scraper.dll --list -I [INT] -S [STRING]    ex: 15                ex: One Piece Benny-Scraper -l -I 10 -S Martial -P 1   -- this will search for all novels with the title the contains the word 'Martial', showing only 10 results per page, and start the search on page 1.
+    dotnet Benny-Scraper.dll --list -I [INT] -S [STRING]    ex: 15                ex: One Piece Benny-Scraper -l -I 10 -S Martial -P 1   -- this will search for all novels where the title the contains the word 'Martial', showing only 10 results per page, and start the search on page 1.

   Get more info about a novel, including how things were saved.
 IT IS RECOMMENDED YOU RUN THIS AFTER USING benny-Scraper VERSION 1.0.0, as bugs caused files to not be stored correctly.
     dotnet Benny-Scraper.dll --novel-info-by-id [ID]      ex: 00000000-0000-0000-0000-000000000000